zincio/apidocs/source/includes/_errors.md

 If there is an error processing a request, the result endpoint will return an error object containing three fields: `code`, `message`, and `data`.

 The `code` field provides a short, unique error code describing the error situation.
 The `message` field provides a human readable message describing the error and is intended for the developer and not the end user.
-The `data` field contains specific information related to the error (for example, the maximum quantity allowed and the desired quantity would be shown for a `max_quantity_exceeded` error).
+The `data` field contains specific information related to the error.
+For example, the maximum quantity allowed and the desired quantity would be shown for a `max_quantity_exceeded` error.

 The Zinc API uses the following errors: